Unit of measurement: Systems of units

 The use of a single unit of measurement for some quantity has obvious drawbacks.
 For example, it is impractical to use the same unit for the distance between two cities and the length of a needle.
 Thus, historically they would develop independently.
 One way to make large numbers or small fractions easier to read, is to use unit prefixes.

 At some point in time though, the need to relate the two units might arise, and consequently the need to choose one unit as defining the other or vice versa.
 For example, an inch could be defined in terms of a barleycorn.
 A system of measurement is a collection of units of measurement and rules relating them to each other.

 As science progressed, a need arose to relate the measurement systems of different quantities, like length and weight and volume.
 The effort of attempting to relate different traditional systems between each other exposed many inconsistencies, and brought about the development of new units and systems.

-The system of units varies from country to country and some of the different system of units are CGS system of units, FPS system of units, MKS system of units and SI system of units.
-Among the different systems of units used in the world, the most widely used and internationally accepted one is the International System of Units, or SI system of units.
-In this SI units system, there are seven SI base units and three supplementary units.
-The base SI units are metre, kilogram, second, kelvin, ampere, candela and the mole and the three supplementary SI units are radian, steradian and becquerel.
-All other SI units can be derived from these base units.
+Systems of units vary from country to country.
+Some of the different systems include the centimetre–gram–second, foot–pound–second, metre–kilogram–second systems, and the International System of Units, SI.
+Among the different systems of units used in the world, the most widely used and internationally accepted one is SI.
+The base SI units are the second, metre, kilogram, ampere, kelvin, mole and candela; all other SI units are derived from these base units.

 Systems of measurement in modern use include the metric system, the imperial system, and United States customary units.

 Traditional systems

 Historically many of the systems of measurement which had been in use were to some extent based on the dimensions of the human body.
 Such units, which may be called anthropic units, include the cubit, based on the length of the forearm; the pace, based on the length of a stride; and the foot and hand.
 As a result, units of measure could vary not only from location to location but from person to person.
-Units not based on the human body could be based on agriculture, as is the case with the furlong and the acre, both based on the amount of land able to be worked by a team of oxen.
+Units not based on the human body could be based on agriculture, as is the case with the furlong, acre and carucate, each based on the amount of land able to be worked by a team of oxen.